-Print quality is great.
-A five or six color inkjet printer may print better photos.
+I believe the print quality is great.
+A five or six color inkjet printer prints better photos in my experience.
 Still the quality is better than the HP envy’s I’ve seen.
 The 1200 dpi resolution can be increased digitally to 5760 x 1440 for those high quality prints.

 For what printing 12,000 pages with ink cartridges would cost, you could buy several printers.
 For this reason I do not recommend getting any inkjet printer that uses tri-color cartridges.
 Either a supertank or professional inkjet with individual ink cartridges are the way to go with an inkjet printer.

 The EcoTank ET-2720 is a good printer if you’re looking for a printer that just prints when you hit print.
 The print driver also has some nice features in case you need those as well.

 Many inkjet printers I’ve worked with tend to have barebones drivers with few features.
 Which is fine most of the time.
 Occasionally though some print jobs require some tweaking.
 Canon and Epson have excellent print drivers.

 This driver has great functionality to adjust print jobs.
 The preview feature is a handy way to see the effects of adjustments before printing, Adjustments to contrast or density can be made manually.
 Still the Epson driver provides check boxes for common jobs.

 If you’re printing shipping labels the Bar code feature will correct any blur or heavier lines.
 The text enhancements will increase resolution or density to correct for weak or fuzzy text.
 There are more features for color as well but those are the most notable.

 Scanning software included with the EcoTank ET-2720 is great for basic scanning needs.
 The optical resolution is 2400 dpi with a CIS sensor type.